Investigation of Medium Modifications to $^{12}$C Structure Functions in the Resonance Region

-In this paper we report on data taken in 2005 and 2007 with D and $^{12}$C targets.
-Incident electrons at ten different energies (1.2, 2.1, 2.3, 3.12, 3.27, 3.4, 4.07, 4.13, 4.2 and 5.15 GeV) provided by the Jefferson Lab accelerator are scattered from a 4-cm-long liquid deuterium target, and a $\sim$ 2\% radiation length carbon target.
+Incident electrons at ten different energies (1.2, 2.1, 2.3, 3.12, 3.27, 3.4, 4.07, 4.13, 4.2 and 5.15 GeV) provided by the Continuous Electron Beam Accelerator Facility (CEBAF) at Jefferson Lab are scattered from a 4-cm-long liquid deuterium target, and a $\sim$ 2\% radiation length carbon target.
 Electrons are detected by the Hall C High Momentum Spectrometer (HMS) at angle settings ranging from 10.65$^\circ$ to 75$^\circ$.
+The experiment comprised a total of 44 angular settings and 176 momentum settings, with beam currents ranging from 30 to 80 $\mu$A.

 The charge symmetric (CS) backgrounds originating from symmetric pairs of $e^+$ and $ e^-$ produced by the conversion of photons from $\pi^0$ production and subsequent decay are measured by reversing the HMS magnet polarities to determine the yield of $e^+$.
-Background from electro-produced charged pions are identified and removed by using both a gas Cherenkov counter and an electromagnetic calorimeter.
-Events scattering from the walls (Al) of the cryogenic target cell are subtracted by measuring the scattering from an empty target replica \cite{BODEK1973603}.
-For additional details regarding the analysis and Hall C apparatus employed in this experiment, see \cite{Alsalmi:2019sie,Albayrak:2023,Mamyan:2012th,E94110:2004lsx}.
+Background from electro-produced charged pions is identified and removed by using both a gas Cherenkov counter and an electromagnetic calorimeter.
+Events originating from electron scattering off the aluminum walls of the cryogenic target cell are subtracted by measuring the yield from an empty target replica~\cite{BODEK1973603}.
+For additional details regarding this analysis see~\cite{Alsalmi2019,Albayrak2011,Mamyan:2012th}.
+For details on measurements of electron scattering cross sections with the Hall C apparatus see \cite{E94110:2004lsx}.
+The differential cross sections are determined from the background-corrected electron yields after correcting for inefficiencies and radiative corrections.
+Radiative effects are evaluated with the exact Mo-Tsai formalism~\cite{RevModPhys.41.205}, modified to include quark loop corrections~\cite{Whitlow:1990dr,Whitlow:1990gk}.
+They also include bremsstrahlung, vertex corrections and loop diagrams standard to electron scattering experiments.
+In all previous electron scattering experiments on nuclear targets at high energies (at SLAC and Jefferson Lab) the contribution from the radiative tail of nuclear excitations was neglected.
+In this analysis we correct for these using a fit to the $^{12}$C nuclear excitation form factors~\cite{Bodek:2023dsr} because we find that it cannot be neglected at low $Q^2$ and large $\nu$.